boynanboy/mydocker/README.md

 # for the code of Chapter 6.5 (last chapter)
 Almost the same as the original code, fix some bugs manage the code in a slightly more elegant way.
-All networks and ipam information will be put into networks folder in mydocker directory
+All networks and ipam information will be put into networks folder in mydocker directory Due to a command args parsing bug, you need to specify image by --image and command by --command, this is different with how Docker looks in real world.

 # P.S
 branch {{branch}}-cheng is my modifications on {{branch}} which makes it runable on my machine

-sometimes the code in this book can not properly distinguish the whether the args are more  mydocker or for the wrapped command.

-better use it in sudo ./mydocker -args argv "command command-args"
+sometimes the code in this book can not properly distinguish the whether the args are more  mydocker or for the wrapped command. better use it in sudo ./mydocker -args argv "command command-args"